FOUNDER / DIRECTOR

 I taught Kindermusik because my experience as a Kindermusik mom transformed the way in which I parent.
 Kindermusik gave me amazing, simple and POWERFUL tools to incorporate music, singing, movement and language into my family’s everyday life.
 I wanted to share those gifts with the families I served.
 I believe the classroom experience and at-home activities enhance the parent-child relationship.
 I believe that the Kindermusik philosophy and the developmental information offered to parents every week helps make good parenting even better.
 And I believe that ALL children respond positively to music and I wanted to have a role in fostering a life- long love of music.
 It is my hope that in sharing the gift of music with children and their families, I helped to set a foundation for success."

-Shelley has a degree in Business Administration from Illinois Wesleyan University, and worked in the insurance and banking industries before choosing to stay home with her three children, Rebekkah, 13, Luke, 10, and Adam, 8.
+Shelley has a degree in Business Administration from Illinois Wesleyan University, and worked in the insurance and banking industries before choosing to stay home with her three children, Rebekkah, 17, Luke, 14, Adam, 12. and Leah 2.
 Shelley observed and participated in the Kindermusik classroom as a parent for six years before beginning her teaching journey for MCF in the Spring of 2010.
 She lives in Bloomington with her kids – now FOUR in number! – and husband Andy.
 Currently Shelley is serving Music Connections as Liaison between Parents and our Foundation, and represents MCF at Community Events as well.